indykiss/DataStructures-Algos/README.md

-# Data structures and algos and big O, oh my!
+# Data structures, algos and distributed system design
 As a bootcamp graduate with practical software engineering experience, I've realized that my knowledge of data structures and algorithms are a bit lacking, by not having a traditional computer science background.

 So I'm reviewing concepts and think about how to solve problems.